-So, you’ve got one of those shiny Macbook Pro retinas but Linux has you realising computer freedom is best?
+Got one of those shiny Mac laptops, but Linux has you realising computer freedom is best?

 Using a Macbook Pro is (mainly) a delight.
 The hardware is solid, fast, and beautiful, but over time, macOS has become dumbed down and in some places, downright silly.
+I long since realised that I could do exactly what I wanted to do with my macbook with Linux, rather than being encumbered by having to follow the ‘Apple’ way of doing things.
+I never looked back.
 Here’s the definitive guide to installing Linux on a Mac.

 [Update: This article has been on this site since 2015, but it’s still a very popular article, so I’ve updated it a little for 2017, hope you find it useful.
 If you have any other changes you think should be made, let me know in the comments!]

 This tutorial has been tested on a late 2013 Macbook Pro Retina 15″, however it should work with any EFI based Mac (more on that in a bit).
-EFI based Mac’s started around 2008 (you can check the list of the Apple EFI systems here).
-This should include Macbook Pros, Macbook Air, iMac etc…
+The EFI based Macintosh started around 2008 (you can check the list of the Apple EFI systems here).
+This should include Macbook Pros, Macbook Air, iMac and probably Mac Pro’s…

 I am also working on the basis that you want to keep Mac OS X on your hard drive and that you wish to dual-boot it at any time.
 You should have plenty of free space on your disk drive (the more the better), so either delete some cruft or move some of your old data onto a separate external archive hard drive (because I know you got one or ten of them lying around!).